D4nyi/BlazorUpdater/README.md

 ```

 ### Modify your service worker
-- Add an eventlistener to it
+- Add an event listener to it
 ```js
 // in service-worker.published.js
 self.addEventListener('message', event => {